daedalius/article-exposing-component-from-storybook-to-handle-them-in-cypress/README.md

 * provides UI where you see how your test is going

 ## I have Jest and React Testing Library!
 Tell me where am I wrong?
-* Because unit-test libraries run component tests in synthetic environment.
+* Unit-test libraries run component tests in synthetic environment.
 It is a little bit faster, but limits feature coverage.
-* Because unit-test libraries run component tests from developers perspective while trying to emulates input events.
+* Unit-test libraries run component tests from developers perspective while trying to emulates input events.
-* Because you write component tests via unit-test libraries blindly.
+* You write component tests via unit-test libraries in blindly and painful way.
+Accept that.

 ## Why not to use cypress-react-unit-test then?
 Why do we need Storybook?
 I have no doubts - it is our future to test components.